Q: What are your materials?

 A: Our materials have been used to insulate water heaters, refrigerators, HVAC equipment and other manufactured products for well over 60 years.
-We have figured out how to adapt these proven products for insulating buildings.
+We have figured out how to adapt these proven products to building insulation.

 Q: Are the materials safe?

-A: This material does not spray hazardous particles into the air like spray foam.
-We have had 3 rounds of air quality testing completed.
+A: Unlike spray foam, our process does not generate hazardous particulates.
+We completed 3 rounds of air quality testing.
 Published test results will be available shortly.
-In all 3 rounds of testing, hazardous particulates have been virtually non-existent both during and after application.
+In all 3 rounds of testing, hazardous particulates have been virtually non-existent.

 Q: What is your process?